Data as an Asset

 - Protecting and securing your data

 The first two of these functions are provided through data profiling.
 Data profiling tools may be used to statistically analyse the content of data sources, to discover where errors exist and to monitor (typically via a dashboard) the current status of errors within a particular data source.
 They may also be used to discover any relationships that exist within and across multiple (heterogeneous) data sources – see Data Discovery and Cataloguing – where data discovery is often provided as functionality within a data profiling tool (though there are specialist discovery tools, typically targeted at sensitive data).
 This is commonly used to support regulatory compliance (GDPR, CCPA and so forth), to support test data management, and for data asset discovery.
 Data cataloguing tools, which may make use of data discovery under the covers, provide a repository of information about a company’s data assets: what data is held, what format it is in, and within which (business) domains that data is relevant.
 The information should be collected automatically, and it may be classified further by geography, time, access control (who can see the data) and so on.
 Data Catalogues are indexed and searchable, and support self-service and collaboration.
 They are commonly used in conjunction with data preparation tools.
+Data profiling can also be used to drive data lineage.
+This allows you to monitor, record and visualise how and where data is flowing through – and being used within – your system.
+This is useful for understanding the flow of data within your system as a whole, as well as the movement of individual records as they move between parts of your environment.

 Trusting your data is essential if you are going to make business decisions based on that information, and there are various tools that enable that trust, specifically data quality, data preparation and “data governance” products, with data profiling acting as a precursor to these other functions.
 Data governance has no authoritative definition, but in practice it is either the overarching process by which data assets are managed to ensure trustworthiness and accountability, or the highest level of said process, the one at which decisions are made and policy is created.
 This applies regardless of whether the data is in production, test or has been archived.
 The process as a whole can be thought of as having three ‘stages’: policy management, data stewardship, and data quality.